 ID: 16 An Amazing reflexology treatment

-ID: 17 The feeling to total bliss and rejuvenation
+ID: 17 The feeling of total bliss and rejuvenation

-ID: 18 My most memorable spa experience at the Crown Plaza for my birthday I went to the hot jacuzzi and how relaxed at the time and the lower back muscles because I was six months pregnant was relaxed.
+ID: 18 My most memorable spa experience at the Crown Plaza for my birthday.
+I went to the hot jacuzzi and relaxed then, and the lower back muscles, because I was six months pregnant, relaxed.

 ID: 19 Customer service